-If Boost mode is enabled while an LED is open during normal operation, the output voltage goes up to the overvoltage protection (OVP) threshold (around 5V), then the device senses the LED voltage to automatically detect whether the LED channel is open and then disables the open channel.
-OVP event writes a '1' to the I2C register 0x0B bit[1], this fault flag is reset to '0' once I2C register 0x0B is read back, or by VIN power-on-reset, or by HWEN reset, or by I2C software reset.
-Once the LED open condition is removed, it can resume normal operation by toggling the mode setting.
+If Boost mode is enabled while an LED is open during normal operation, the output voltage goes up to the overvoltage protection (OVP) threshold (around 5V), then the device senses LED1/LED2 voltages to automatically detect which LED channel is open and disables the open channel; then the output voltage goes back and the other normal LED channel still works.
+OVP event writes a '1' to the IC register 0x0B bit[1], this fault flag is reset to '0' once IC register 0x0B is read back, or by VIN power-on-reset, or by HWEN reset, or by IC software reset.
+Once the LED open condition is removed, that channel can resume normal operation by toggling the mode setting.